Modelling of impaired cerebral blood flow due to gaseous emboli: Introduction

-There are a number of differences between solid emboli (which may be almost incompressible) and gaseous emboli which compress easily \citep{branger1999a}, that have potential to affect the locations in the vasculature where emboli become lodged.
-Gaseous emboli have a propensity to split and deform as they move through the vasculature and only block arteries when the surface area in contact with the walls becomes sufficiently large to oppose motion through stiction (\cite{suzuki2003a}), whereas solid emboli block arteries when they encounter vessels of similar size.
-There is another significant difference between solid and gaseous emboli, which is their high buoyancy compared to thrombus which is approximately neutrally buoyant in the blood.
-Therefore a number of extensions are needed to properly model the motion of gaseous emboli through the vascular tree: (1) the emboli should be deformable (2) an approximation for stiction should be included, (3) an iterative fluid dynamical analysis is required to estimate the pressure drop in the whole tree, and (4) in a 3D vasculature an estimate of buoyancy effects would be useful.
+There are a number of differences between solid emboli (which may be almost incompressible and rigid) and gaseous emboli that compress and distort easily \citep{branger1999a}.
+These differences have potential to affect the locations in the vasculature where emboli become lodged and to influence dissolution time.
+Gaseous emboli have a propensity to deform as they move through the vasculature and only block arteries when the surface area in contact with the walls generates sufficient static friction (stiction) to oppose motion \citep{suzuki2003a}.
+Another significant difference between solid and gaseous emboli is the high buoyancy of gas bubbles, which has potential to influence embolus trajectory.
+This paper goes beyond previous work by introducing a number of extensions that are needed to properly model the motion of gaseous emboli through the vascular tree: (1) the emboli are deformable (2) an approximation for stiction is included, (3) an iterative fluid dynamical analysis is carried out to estimate the pressure drop in the whole tree, and (4) an estimate of buoyancy effects is included.

-In this paper, we discuss an extended model which includes features of gaseous emboli such as buoyancy and deformation.
-We start by introducing an extended stroke forecast model (section \ref{sec:model}) and then present detailed results for prediction of transient and permanent ischaemic injury caused by showers of gaseous emboli, contrasting the results with those for solid emboli, and probing the effects of buoyancy (section \ref{sec:results}).
-A summary can be found in section \ref{sec:summary}.
+The aim of this paper is to provide a model of gas embolisation to help to understand the relationship between fluid dynamical factors, the accumulation of embolic blockages, and impaired bubble clearance for future use in real-time modelling of embolisation.
+For the first time, we include the effects of blood pressure, embolus buoyancy, bubble deformation, and a realistic parameterisation for the stiction and dissolution of emboli.
+We begin by introducing our model (section \ref{sec:model}).
+Example results showing the impact of buoyancy, blood pressure and solubility on blockage can be found in section \ref{sec:results}.
+We then consider possible clinical applications in section \ref{sec:discussion} and provide a summary of our results (section \ref{sec:summary}).